charlottenosam/21cmfish/docs/source/usage.rst

     python make_lightcones_for_fisher.py YOUR_CONFIG_FILE.config --dry_run

 I advise adding the `--dry_run` flag the first time you run to check the lightcones it will make before it tries to run 21cmFAST!
+21cmfish can also create lightcones using multiprocessing and multithreading, which you can specify via (`--num_cores` and `--N_THREADS`.
+By default, 21cmfish will run on n_cpus - 1.

 Process lightcones for each parameter
 ======================================